From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 So What Does the App Do?

 The app is still a work in progress, but in general, it will guide you to various locations on the Halifax Peninsula, from Point Pleasant to Agricola Street.
-When you are in a location, content will be unlocked that lets you find out more about the history of this part of Halifax, its matching location in Dublin, and what happens in the chapter of the book.
+When you arrivate at a location, content will be unlocked that lets you find out more about the history of this part of Halifax, its matching location in Dublin, and what happens in the chapter of the book.
+Text excepts from the book will be available to read, as well as summaries and explanations of the themes and symbols for this chapter.
+You will be able to collect virtual items from the book (a potato, a jar of potted meat, the ineluctable modality of the visible), and, in some locations, real physical items.

 How Much Does This Cost?

 Bloomsday Halifax is entirely free.
-If you end up going to any restaurants along the way, you might want to buy some food or drink, but that is up to you.
+If you end up going to any restaurants or bars long the way, you might want to buy some food or drink, but that is up to you.

 How Long Will This Take?